Azure/azure-powershell/src/EventHub/EventHub/help/Add-AzEventHubIPRule.md

 IpRules             : {11.22.33.44, Allow}
 VirtualNetworkRules :

-add the IPRule with IpMask "11.22.33.44" and Action Allow for the given namesapce.
+add the IPRule with IpMask "11.22.33.44" and Action Allow for the given namespace.

 ### Example 2
 ```powershell